Downloadable resources for Health Professionals.

 Healthy habits and a healthy weight

-Tips for your child and family.
-More children than ever are above a healthy weight, but there is plenty you can do to help your child and family eat well, be more active and stay healthy.
-Translated versions are available to download in Arabic, Chinese (traditional).
-Chinese (simplified), Hindi and Vietnamese.
+There is plenty you can do to help your child and family eat well, be more active and stay healthy.
+Translated versions can be downloaded in Arabic, Burmese, Chinese Simplified, Chinese Traditional, Farsi, French, Hindi, Karen, Swahili and Vietnamese.

-Body mass index (BMI)-for-age percentile chart for boys and girls
+Body mass index (BMI)-for-age percentile chart for girls

 Paper-based weight status calculator